animatlabs/animatlabs.github.io/_posts/2026-03-08-shipping-quality-dotnet-oss-release.md

 Coverage is collected on .NET 8.0 and 10.0 (OpenCover format for SonarCloud ingestion). .NET Framework 4.8 runs the tests but without coverage instrumentation, since the XPlat collector does not support it.

-This caught real issues. .NET Framework 4.8 enforces strong-name validation strictly -- if assembly A is signed and references unsigned assembly B, the runtime throws a `FileLoadException`. .NET Core and later ignore strong names entirely.
+This caught real issues. .NET Framework 4.8 enforces strong-name validation strictly.
+If assembly A is signed and references unsigned assembly B, the runtime throws a `FileLoadException`. .NET Core and later ignore strong names entirely.
 Without multi-TFM testing, the benchmark suite worked on .NET 8.0 and 10.0 but failed on 4.8 due to a `SignAssembly` inheritance issue in `Directory.Build.props`.

 Coverage reports are uploaded as separate artifacts for independent auditing, alongside the `.trx` test result files.